 All derivative instruments, whether designated as hedging relationships or not, are recorded in the statements of financial position at fair value.
-If the derivative instrument is not designated as a hedge, changes in the fair value of the derivative instrument are recognised in earnings.
-If the derivative instrument is designated as a fair value hedge, the changes in the fair value of the derivative instrument and of the hedged item attributable to the hedged risk are recognised in earnings.
-If the derivative instrument are recorded in other comprehensive income or loss and accumulated in other reserves, and subsequently reclassified into our consolidated statement of profit or loss when the hedged forecasted transaction affects earnings.
-Ineffective portions of changes in the fair value of the arrings.
+If the derivative instrument is not designated as a hedge, changes in the fair value of the derivative instrument is designated as a fair value hedge, the changes in the fair value of the derivative instrument and of the hedged item attributable to the hedged risk are recognised in earnings.
+If the derivative instrument is designated as a cash flow hedge, the effective portions of changes in the fair value of the derivative instrument are recorded in other comprehensive income or loss and accumulated in other reserves, and subsequently reclassified into our consolidated statement of profit or loss when the hedged forecasted transaction affects earnings.
+Ineffective portions of changes in the fair value of cash flow hedges are recognised in earnings.
 Hedge accounting is discontinued when the Group revokes the hedging relationship, when the hedging instruments expires or is sold, terminated, or exercised, or when it no longer qualifies for hedge accounting.
 The fair value adjustment to the carrying amount of the hedged item arising from the hedged risk is amortised to profit or loss from that date.
 We do not currently apply hedge accounting to our derivative instruments.